ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch17.md

 decoding.

-However, the encoder-only architectures, in contrast to decoder-only and encoder-decoder architectures, donâ€™t decode in an autoregressive fashion. *Autoregressive decoding* refers to generating output sequences one token at a time, conditioning each token on the previously generated tokens.
+However, the encoder-only architectures, in contrast to decoder-only and encoder-decoder architectures, don't decode in an autoregressive fashion. *Autoregressive decoding* refers to generating output sequences one token at a time, conditioning each token on the previously generated tokens.
 Encoder-only models do not generate coherent output sequences in